Iceland volcano: Travel warnings issued amid fears of eruption

 Have flights to Iceland been cancelled?

-Concerns have been raised over the impact the seismic activity and potential eruption will have on travel.
+Concerns have been raised over the impact seismic activity and potential eruption will have on travel.

+“The likelihood of a volcanic eruption is high and an eruption could be possible on a timescale of just days,” the Icelandic Association for Search and Rescue warns on its website SafeTravel.

+But flights are currently still operating as normal to the nearby Keflavik International Airport and access roads are all still open.

+There haven’t been cancellations or significant delays.
+In the last 48 hours a majority of flights have landed as scheduled at the airport.

-A major eruption in Iceland in 2010 caused widespread disruption to air travel between Europe and North America, with more than 100,000 flights cancelled over an eight-day period.
+A major eruption in Iceland in April 2010 caused widespread disruption to air travel between Europe and North America.
+The quarter of a billion cubic metres of volcanic ash it ejected into the air led to more than 100,000 flights being cancelled over an eight-day period.

+Though there have been fears of a repeat, Eyjafjallajokull volcano erupted under circumstances that contributed to the immense size of its ash cloud.
+A glacier on top of it caused meltwater to rapidly cool the lava, creating tiny particles which were launched into the air by the steam produced in the eruption.
+These were then carried on the wind towards Europe.

+The eruption of Fagradalsfjall volcano would take place under very different circumstances lowering the chances of similar flight chaos.
+In the past three years, three eruptions have taken place on the Reykjanes Peninsula with no impact on air travel.

 "At this stage, it is not possible to determine exactly whether and where magma might reach the surface," Iceland’s Meteorological Office said.